-The 2021 Evolutionary Medicine Summer Institute will be held virtually from May 24th to May 28th.
+The 2022 Evolutionary Medicine Summer Institute will be held at North Carolina State University from May 15th through May 20th.
 To learn more and apply, please visit the EMSI website.
 Hope to see you there!

 The focus of the Evolutionary Medicine Summer Institute is on computational approaches in evolutionary biology and evolutionary medicine.
 We welcome graduate students, postdocs and faculty in medical school departments or schools of public health, physicians, and veterinarians.
 We also encourage participation from advanced undergraduates interested in evolutionary medicine, and graduate students in organismal biology who wish to apply an evolutionary perspective to human or animal health.

 Scholarship funds are made available for applicants who are underrepresented in STEM, or who teach at minority-serving institutions, or have significant financial constraints that would limit their participation.
 Scholarship details can be found on the EMSI application (live soon).

 EMSI brings together internationally recognized experts in evolutionary biology with students and health practitioners who want to apply these perspectives to cancer, infectious disease, evolution of microbial resistance, neurology, autoimmune disease, the microbiome, and more.
 Mornings feature lectures and exercises that are designed to instill an understanding of the core concepts in evolutionary medicine.
 In the afternoons, we provide training on specific evolutionary methods, including phylogenetics, molecular evolution, and evolutionary epidemiology, including introductions to key computational approaches.
 Our goal is to promote a deeper understanding of the material and concepts through hands-on exercises and communications across disciplines.
 The evenings include short talks by local experts on topics in evolutionary medicine, and time for further discussions and networking.